Back to DWU AI Articles

 C.1 Program Overview

 The Small Community Air Service Development Program is a federal grant program created in 2000 to help small communities address air service and airfare challenges.
-Administered by the U.S. Department of Transportation, SCASD provides grants for revenue guarantees, marketing, and studies (49 U.S.C. § 41743), unlike EAS, making it accessible to a wider range of communities and allowing diverse strategies for addressing air service needs.
+Administered by the U.S. Department of Transportation, SCASD provides grants for revenue guarantees, marketing, and studies (49 U.S.C. § 41743), unlike EAS, making it accessible to a broader range of communities and allowing diverse strategies for addressing air service needs.

 C.2 Eligible Activities